Christian Pulisic: 2019–20: Debut season and Premier League breakthrough

-2020–21: Comeback from injury and Champions League win
+2020–21: Champions League victory

 Ahead of his second season at Chelsea, Pulisic was given the number 10 shirt after Willian, who wore the number the previous season, departed in the offseason to Arsenal.
 He returned to training on September 9 following the hamstring injury he suffered in the FA Cup Final in August, although Lampard kept him off the squad for the season opener against Brighton after experiencing some discomfort later in the week.

 Pulisic made his season debut on October 3, coming off the bench late in a 4–0 win over Crystal Palace.
 He made his first Premier League start of the season on October 17, a 3–3 draw against Southampton.
 On October 28, Pulisic came off the bench to score a 90th-minute goal in a 4–0 Champions League away win against Krasnodar.
 With his 93rd-minute goal for Chelsea against rivals Leeds United on December 5, Pulisic became the fastest American to reach 10 goals in the Premier League.

 On April 3, 2021, Pulisic scored the opening goal in a 2–5 home league defeat to West Bromwich Albion.
 A week later, Pulisic scored a double against Crystal Palace in a 4–1 victory at Selhurst Park.
+On April 24, he tied Lionel Messi for the record of most fouls won in a UEFA Champions League match with 11 against Porto.
 On April 27, Pulisic scored Chelsea's only goal in a 1–1 away draw against Real Madrid at the Estadio Alfredo Di Stéfano in the first leg of the Champions League semi-final tie, becoming the youngest Chelsea player and first American to score in the Champions League semi-finals.
 In the return game at Stamford Bridge, Pulisic came on as a substitute and provided the assist for Mason Mount's late goal to make it 2–0 and secure passage to the final.
 On May 29, Pulisic won his first Champions League after Chelsea won 1–0 against Manchester City in the final at the Estádio do Dragão in Porto, becoming the first American to play in a UEFA Champions League Final and the second American to win it after Jovan Kirovski in 1997 with Borussia Dortmund.